tomit4/mcgraw_500/chapter_5.md

 $$ C_{11} = 1 $$

-We can then find the determinant for the entire matrix using conjugates from
+We can then find the determinant for the entire matrix using cofactors from
 ${1,1}$ through to ${1, 3}$.
 We already have $C_{11}$, let's find $C_{12}$ and
 $C_{13}$.
 Note that we only have to choose one row to do this, but we do have to iterate through the each column along that chosen row.